 Located in the Pacific Ocean off the coast of Ecuador, the Galapagos Islands is a remote archipelago blessed with otherworldly beaches, volcanic landscapes and an abundance of unique wildlife.
 Exploring its spectacular underwater world and having up-close encounters with its fearless creatures like marine iguanas, giant tortoises and Galapagos penguins is a one-of-a-kind experience that will stay in your memories forever.

-The most common way to see the islands is taking a multi-day cruise.
-However, if sleeping on a boat is not your thing or you’re traveling on a budget like we were, doing Galapagos land based tours and free activities is a great alternative to a cruise.
+Visiting these iconic islands is undoubtedly one of the best things to do in Ecuador and the most common way to explore them is to take a multi-day cruise.
+However, if sleeping on a boat is not your thing or you’re traveling on a budget like we were, doing Galapagos land-based tours and free activities is a great alternative to a cruise.
 This way, you’ll still get to see the unspoiled natural beauty of Galapagos but you’ll be sleeping on the islands instead of a boat, plus you’ll save a lot of money.

 In this post, I’m sharing a comprehensive list of free or cheap Galapagos land based tours and things to do on the three main islands – Santa Cruz, San Cristobal and Isabela.

 Galapagos land based tours and activities: Santa Cruz

 1. Tortuga Bay